GIT-MSK/PIZER0/README.md

 ## Purpose

-Projects currently in development to see what is possible with the RPI Zero 2 W.
+The project currently not being developed.
+Might continue sometime in the future.

 NB!
 This is a work in progress, none of the code is final, contains bugs and takes inspiration from other projects.